o1-labs/proof-systems/optimism/README.md

 The initial state will be output to a file with format `YYYY-MM-DD-HH-MM-SS-op-program-data-log.sh`.

 If you want to re-run against an existing state, pass the environment variable `FILENAME=YYYY-MM-DD-HH-MM-SS-op-program-data-log.sh` to the `run-code.sh` script.

+## zkVM structure

+- mips/interpreter: interpreter running in a specific environment.
+## TO DO

+- [ ] change main curve to bn254
+- [ ] compute constants and mds matrix for bn254
+- [ ] use grumpkin for cycle